OFS/ofs.github.io/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md

 HSSI_CTRL, HSSI_STATUS0, HSSI_STATUS1 provide control and status information and can scale upto 8 channels.
 HSSI_RCFG_CMD0, HSSI_RCFG_DATA0 registers are for the reconfiguration interface,  and additional mailbox registers could be added depending on the number of CSR interfaces the design exposes.

-The HSSI CSR Map can be found [here](https://github.com/otcshare/intel-ofs-fim/blob/release/d5005/ipss/d5005/eth/s10/hssi_ss_csr.xls).
+The HSSI CSR Map can be found in the ipss/hssi/s10/hssi_ss_csr.xls file [here](https://github.com/OFS/ofs-d5005).

 #### **12.2.6 HSSI Host Exercisier (HE-HSSI)**
 <a name="hssi_eth_afu"></a>

  HE-HSSI is an Ethernet AFU that handles client side ethernet traffic.
 The reference HE-HSSI has following features:

-* HE-HSSI wraps the 10G Ethernet AFU that was provided in the Intel OFS EA FIM with a wrapper that provides an E-tile compatible interface with Intel OFS for Intel Stratix 10 and Intel Agilex FPGAs.
+* HE-HSSI wraps the 10G Ethernet AFU that was provided in the OFS EA FIM with a wrapper that provides an E-tile compatible interface with OFS for Intel Stratix 10 and Intel Agilex FPGAs.
 * Includes 10GbE traffic generator and checker (monitor)
 * Provides pause signals to the HSSI subsystem for XON and XOFF generation
 * It can generate traffic or incoming traffic that can be looped back into transmit path by enabling loopback mode, which will bypass traffic generator